theriault/SuperdelegateJS/README.md

 This will be the 3rd argument of `Superdelegate.register` for the corresponding superdelegate.
 See the example for `Event.instanceData`

 #### Event.instanceData
 `Event.instanceData` will be available if the parent `data-super` element has a `data-id` attribute.
 You can use this to maintain a separate data object per unique `data-id`.
-See example below.

 Example:
 ```html